 When will I take possession of my home (i.e. close escrow)?

-Once your building is complete and developer receives a certificate of occupancy from the County of Hawaii and your home has recorded at the Bureau of Conveyance – State of Hawaii.
+Once your building is complete and the developer receives notice that the home as passed final inspection from the County of Hawaii and your home has recorded at the Bureau of Conveyance – State of Hawai’i.

 Can I cancel without penalty?